idanhom/LinkedIn-Recruiter_Personal_Message/README.md

 - Enhance the message generation by adhering to Cialdini's principles of persuasion.
 - Provide clearer examples of the desired message output to ensure consistency in message generation.
-- Look more closely at https://github.com/bonigarcia/webdrivermanager/ for automated driver download
+- Look more closely at https://github.com/bonigarcia/webdrivermanager/ for automated driver download -fix depreciation warning (ff). does it work afterwards?

 ## Message Template Examples